dgtlmonk/app-analyzer/README.md

 # App Analyzer
-A simple script that analyze and mapp App's imports to their corresponding components.
+A starter script that analyze and mapp App's imports to their corresponding components.

 ### Use Case
 - You want to see how your App's imports are mapped to their corresponding components.